araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 ### Identifying the problem: Why it doesn't work?

 In the "Rough" environment, the SAC-trained agent exhibits inconsistent behavior.
-For instance, it manages to climb down the same pyramid steps without falling, yet at another time, it does nothing.
+For instance, one time, the robot manages to climb down the same pyramid steps without falling, yet at another time, it does nothing.
-Additionally, no matter how long it is trained, it does not seem to be able to learn to solve the "inverted pyramid," which is probably one of the hardest tasks.
+Additionally, no matter how long SAC trains, it does not seem to be able to learn to solve the "inverted pyramid", which is probably one of the hardest tasks:

 <img style="max-width: 100%" src="./img/inverted_pyramid.jpg" alt="The inverted pyramid task." />
 <p style="font-size: 12pt; text-align:center;">The inverted pyramid task.</p>